Skip to Content

 Raleigh Drug Crimes Attorney

 Have you been charged with a drug crime in North Carolina?
-Call (919) 805-3663 or contact us online to schedule a meeting with our drug crimes lawyer in Raleigh!
+Call (919) 805-3663 or contact us online to schedule a free consultation with our drug defense attorney in Raleigh.

-• Possession: Possessing a controlled substance without a valid prescription or authorization.
+• Possession: Possessing a controlled substance without a valid prescription or legal authorization.

-• Trafficking: Engaging in the sale, transportation, or distribution of illegal drugs.
+• Trafficking: Engaging in the sale, transportation, or distribution of illegal drugs above statutory weight thresholds.

 • Distribution: Intentionally selling or providing controlled substances to others.